-The saved log file can then be edited as a MACRO file by using a basic text editor.
-This is useful to run the MACRO file(s) for similar calculations (the same system but slightly varied temperature-pressure-composition conditions), or run the example MACRO files.
+The saved log file can then be edited as a macro file by using a basic text editor.
+This is useful to run the macro file(s) for similar calculations (the same system but slightly varied temperature-pressure-composition conditions), or run the example macro files.

-"Macro Files" on page 159 in the Thermo-Calc User Guide.
+"Macro Files" on page 187 in the Thermo-Calc User Guide.

-Syntax SET_LOG_FILE Prompt A Save window opens to specify a file name for the .LOG file, so that the path (in the Save in field) and File name can be specified.
-If an .LOG file with the same name exists in the current working directory, it is overwritten.
-The Files of type (i.e. LOG) cannot be changed.
+Syntax SET_LOG_FILE Prompt A Save window opens to specify a file name for the .TCM file, so that the path (in the Save in field) and File name can be specified.
+If a log file with the same name exists in the current working directory, it is overwritten.
+The Files of type (i.e. TCM) cannot be changed.
 Click Save or Cancel as applicable.